Update: The list of participating counties, local agencies and farmers market will be added to this site at the end of June.

 What is the NC Senior Farmers’ Market Nutrition Program?

 The NC SFMNP is not available in all NC counties.
-During the 2023 season, the program was available in 49 of the 100 counties in North Carolina.
-Click here to see the 2023 map of the NC SFMNP.
+So far this year, the program will be available in 49 of the 100 counties in North Carolina.
+View the 2024 map of the NC SFMNP.

 What are eligibility requirements for the Seniors Farmers’ Market Nutrition Program?